ember-learn/ember-blog/content/the-ember-times-issue-190.md

 Be kind,

-the crowd and the Learning Team
+Chris Ng, Jen Weber, the crowd and the Learning Team